 6. It dissolves pests’ eggs, larvae, pupae, and exoskeleton

-Cedar oil is able to dissolve pests in their early life cycle stages like eggs, larvae, and pupae, and it can disintegrate the exoskeletons of adult pests, too.
+Cedar oil is able to dissolve pests in their early life cycle stages like eggs & larvae, and it can disintegrate the exoskeletons of adult pests, too.
 This induces rapid metamorphosis by elevating enzymatic levels and kills the adults pests.